gabrielfougeron/pyquickbench/README.md

 ## Installation

-To install pyquickbench, simply checkout the repository and type:
+To install the very latest version of pyquickbench, simply checkout the repository and type:

 ```
 pip install .